napatech/dpdk/ntacc_readme.md

 Possible values in milliseconds for StatInterval are:
 `1, 10, 20, 25, 50, 100, 200, 400, 500`

-> Note: Increasing the statistics update requires more CPU cycles.
+> Note: Increasing the statistics update frequency requires more CPU cycles.

 ## Number of RX queues and TX queues available <a name="queues"></a>

 Up to 128 RX queues are supported.
-They are distributed between the ports on the Napatech accelerator and rte_flow filters on a first-come, first-served basis.
+They are distributed between the ports on the Napatech adapter and rte_flow filters on a first-come, first-served basis.

 Up to 128 TX queues are supported.
-They are distributed between the ports on the Napatech accelerator on a first-come, first-served basis.
+They are distributed between the ports on the Napatech adapter on a first-come, first-served basis.

 The maximum number of RX queues per port are the smallest number of either: